 Own-occupation coverage, also known as regular-occupation coverage, is part of the definition of disability that describes what kind of work you must be too injured or ill to perform to be eligible for disability insurance benefits.
 Under an own-occupation policy, you only need to be too disabled to do your current or most recent occupation; if you can still do a type of less physically demanding work, you may be eligible for benefits.

-The premium is the monthly or annual amount you pay to keep you (policy)(#policy) in force.
+The premium is the monthly or annual amount you pay to keep your policy active.
 The rate is calculated as a factor of your pre-existing conditions; your coverage needs, including benefit amount; and the benefits period.
-If you choose a more lenient [definition of disability](#definition-of-disability], such as own-occupation coverage your rate may also be higher.
+If you choose a more lenient definition of disability, such as own-occupation coverage, your rate may also be higher.
 You should expect to pay between 1% and 3% of your income in premiums.

 The reconsideration period is a part of some exclusion riders that lets you ask the disability insurance company to consider removing the exclusion from your policy, thus letting you receive coverage due to a disability caused by an excluded condition.
 If the reconsideration period is offered, you may be eligible for it within a few months or years of taking out the policy, and you’ll need to show that the condition is resolved and not getting worse.

 A rider is a provision of additional terms to your policy that enhances the coverage in the policy.
 Some riders are included automatically, but others must be requested and can increase your premium.
 In disability insurance, a rider may attach additional conditions under which you can become eligible to receive benefits or increase your coverage amounts to meet different needs that may arise.